How our Bliss Filters work

 This is an epic Hawaii setting for beginner surfing, stand-up paddling and swimming

 This is an epic Hawaii setting for beginner surfing, stand-up paddling and swimming.
-That explains why the Kaanapali Beach Resort became the first “neighbor island” master planned community when it hit this stunning shore in the early 1960s.
-Sure, there are ample hotels and vacation condominiums lining the stunning stretch of sand.
+That explains why the Kaanapali Beach Resort became the first “neighbor island” master-planned community when it hit this stunning shore in the early 1960s.
+Yes, there are ample hotels and vacation condominiums lining the stunning stretch of sand.
 But its expanse means you’re not stacked on top of others.
 There’s plenty of room to spread out on the beach and in the inviting waters.

 After a day of ocean action, families should extend the bliss through sunset as a diver plunges 40 feet into the surf from Black Rock (Puu Kekaa) that fronts the Sheraton Maui.

-Also check out D.T.
+Also consider D.T.
 Fleming Beach Park and Kapalua Beach (Old Fleming Beach) north of Kaanapali, the natural pool surrounded by a lava rock wall at Launiupoko Beach Park just south of Lahaina, and Kihei’s Kamaole Beach Park – typically referred to as Kam 1, Kam 2 and Kam 3.

 Hapuna Beach on the Big Island of Hawaii.